 “Disability income protection coverage” is a policy that provides for periodic payments, weekly or monthly, for a specified period during the continuance of disability resulting from either sickness or injury or a combination of them that:

-(1) Provides that periodic payments that are payable at ages after sixty-two (62) and reduced solely on the basis of age are at least fifty percent (50%) of amounts payable immediately prior to sixty-two (62);
+(1) Provides that a plan is prohibited from reducing periodic payments based on age, except that a plan may reduce periodic payments provided that such reductions do not take place until the individual has reached full retirement age, as defined under the Social Security Act, to receive Social Security benefits;

+Drafting Note: Add a drafting note to explain why the reference to a specific age was deleted????

 (2) Contains an elimination period no greater than: (a) Ninety (90) days in the case of a coverage providing a benefit of one year or less; (b) One hundred and eighty (180) days in the case of coverage providing a benefit of more than one year but not greater than two (2) years; or (c) Three hundred sixty five (365) days in all other cases during the continuance of disability resulting from sickness or injury;

-(3) Has a maximum period of time for which it is payable during disability of at least six (6) months except in the case of a policy covering disability arising out of pregnancy, childbirth or miscarriage in which case the period for the disability may be one month.
+(3) Has a maximum period of time for which it is payable during disability of at least three (3) months.
 No reduction in benefits shall be put into effect because of an increase in Social Security or similar benefits during a benefit period;

-(4) Where a policy provides total disability benefits and partial disability benefits, only one elimination period may be required.
+(4) Where a policy provides both total disability benefits and partial disability benefits, only one elimination period may be required.